olcf/hip-training-series/Lecture2/02 Exercises for Application Porting.md

 ```
 module load cuda
-HIPCC=nvcc CXX=g++ make
+HIP_PLATFORM=nvdia CXX=g++ make
 ```

-To create a cmake build system, we can copy a sample portable Makefile from `HPCTrainingExamples/HIP/saxpy/CMakeLists.txt` and modify it for this application.
+To create a cmake build system, we can copy a sample portable Makefile from `hip-training-series/HIP/saxpy/CMakeLists.txt` and modify it for this application.

 ```
 cmake_minimum_required(VERSION 3.21 FATAL_ERROR)